 People at risk

-People living in or travelling to the Middle East or other affected areas or who have had contact with other people with MERS-CoV may be at risk of getting the disease.
+People living in or travelling to the Middle East or other affected areas or who have had contact with other people with MERS may be at risk of being infected.

 How it is diagnosed